pattersongrant/musicwrap/README.md

 ## Why?
 The native Spotify app does not allow users to share their playlist folders.
-Musicwrap lets users share and further customize their playlist folders (called wraps) leading to more interactive music sharing between friends and online communities.
+Musicwrap lets users share and further customize their playlist folders (called wraps) with names and background images/gifs, leading to more interactive music sharing between friends and online communities.

 ## Video Demo (Audio later on)